Suwayomi/Suwayomi-Server/README.md

 Tachidesk is an independent Tachiyomi compatible software and is **not a Fork of** Tachiyomi.

-Tachidesk is as multi-platform as you can get.
+Tachidesk-Server is as multi-platform as you can get.
 Any platform that runs java and/or has a modern browser can run it.
 This includes Windows, Linux, macOS, chrome OS, etc. Follow [Downloading and Running the app](#downloading-and-running-the-app) for installation instructions.

 Ability to read and write Tachiyomi compatible backups and syncing is a planned feature.

 ## Is this application usable?
 Should I test it?
 Here is a list of current features:

+- From Tachiyomi
-- Installing and executing Tachiyomi's Extensions, So you'll get the same sources.
+    - Installing and executing Tachiyomi's Extensions, So you'll get the same sources
-- A library to save your mangas and categories to put them into.
+    - A library to save your mangas and categories to put them into
-- Searching and browsing installed sources.
+    - Searching and browsing installed sources
-- A decent chapter reader.
     - Ability to download Manga for offline read
     - Backup and restore support powered by Tachiyomi Legacy Backups
+- Aniyomi
+    - Installing and executing Aniyomi's Extensions
+    - Searching and browsing installed sources.
+    - Viewing an anime and it's episodes

+**Note:** These are capabilities of Tachidesk-Server, the actual support is provided by each fron-end app, checkout their respective readme for for info.

-**Note:** Keep in mind that Tachidesk is alpha software and can break rarely and/or with each update.
-See [Troubleshooting](https://github.com/Suwayomi/Tachidesk/wiki/Troubleshooting) if it happens.
+**Note:** Tachidesk-Server is alpha software and can break rarely and/or with each update.
+See [Troubleshooting](https://github.com/Suwayomi/Tachidesk-Server/wiki/Troubleshooting) if it happens.

 ## Downloading and Running the app
 ### All Operating Systems